anoma/namada/documentation/specs/src/base-ledger/governance.md

 ### Refund and Proposal Execution mechanism

 Together with tallying, in the first block at the beginning of each epoch, in the `finalize_block` function, the protocol will manage the execution of accepted proposals and refunding.
 For each ended proposal with a positive outcome, it will refund the locked funds from `GovernanceAddress` to the proposal author address (specified in the proposal `author` field).
-For each proposal that has been rejected, instead, the locked funds will be moved to the `SlashFundAddress`.
-Moreover, if the proposal had a positive outcome and `proposal_code` is defined, these changes will be executed right away.
+Moreover, if the proposal had a positive outcome and `proposal_code` is defined, these changes will be executed immidiately.

+For each proposal that has been rejected, instead, the locked funds will burnt (removed from total supply).

 To summarize the execution of governance in the `finalize_block` function:

 If the proposal outcome is positive and current epoch is equal to the proposal `grace_epoch`, in the `finalize_block` function: